stix26/agi-system-v2/README.md

 A sophisticated artificial general intelligence system implemented in x86-64 assembly language.
 The system features advanced neural networks, memory management, decision making, and I/O handling capabilities.

+> **Note**: This repository is experimental and many modules are only placeholders.
+The code demonstrates initialization and shutdown logic but does **not** provide a complete AGI implementation.

 ## Architecture

 The system consists of several key components: